 As we head into the future, we will continue to help deliver accessible and inclusive digital services to governments and organizations, tackle large-scale problems of justice and equity, and keep working towards designing a better future.

 “To our clients—you brought us into your organizations, made us part of your teams, worked alongside us, and helped us change the way you do business.
 Sometimes quite radically so.
 You've listened to us talk about technology architectures and human-centred design.
 You cared about the project philosophies and methods that we've spent the last 20 years thinking about, refining, and working to make better with each project.
 You've challenged us, held us accountable, and kicked our asses on more than one occasion—and we've learned from that too.”—GORDON ROSS, VICE PRESIDENT AND PARTNER, OXD

 We’re grateful for our clients, friends, and family.
-To our staff who have stayed with us for the long haul, to past employees who have helped shape our history, and to the newest additions to our team, thank you for supporting us along our journey.
-Here’s to the future!
+To our staff who have stayed with us for 25 years and the long haul, to past employees who have helped shape our history, and to the newest additions to our team, thank you for supporting us along our journey.
+Here’s to the next 25 years and beyond!